ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

 In this post we will take a look at how you can use Kubernetes to deploy a Spring Boot application.

 ## Prerequisites
+* [Docker](https://www.docker.com){:target="_blank" rel="noopener noreferrer"}
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/){:target="_blank" rel="noopener noreferrer"}
 * [A Spring Boot project](https://www.github.com/yolanv/kubernetesdemo){:target="_blank" rel="noopener noreferrer"}
 * A Kubernetes cluster.
-This can be a cluster in the cloud, in an on premise datacenter or you can use [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/{:target="_blank" rel="noopener noreferrer"} if you want to try this on your local machine)
+This can be a cluster in the cloud, in an on-premise datacenter or you can use [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/){:target="_blank" rel="noopener noreferrer"} if you want to try this on your local machine.

 You can use the project from the prerequisites if you want to try it out with a sample project.
 This blog post will be based on this project.
 If you are using an other project, then change the names and labels where necessary.